 There are several tools on the market to test your website on accessibility.
 Some are free, some are paid.
 At the same time, some checker platforms offer both free and paid features.
 But do you have to rely on a tool or brand before you understand your site’s level of compliance?
 Not really.
-You can successfully check the website accessibility yourself and fix some basic violations.
+Today, you can successfully check the website accessibility yourself and fix some basic violations.

 The truth is, fundamental compliance issues are what any average person — including you — can successfully handle when they have a well-defined manual to follow.
 In a bid to give you a head start in your compliance effort, we have compiled a list of important checkpoints to self-check your site for accessibility.